JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 ### Anscombe Quartet {#sec:stats_vis_anscombe}

-We conclude this Statistics chapter with a demonstration of the **importance of data visualization in statistical analyzes**.
+We conclude this Statistics chapter with a demonstration of the **importance of data visualization in statistical analysis**.
-For this, we present the **Anscombe Quartet** [@anscombe1973graphs], which comprises four datasets that have *nearly identical* simple descriptive statistics, yet have very *different* distributions and appear very different when **graphed**.
+For this, we present the **Anscombe Quartet** [@anscombe1973graphs], which comprises four datasets that have *nearly identical* simple descriptive statistics, yet have very *different* distributions and appear very different when **plotted**.
 Each dataset has 11 observations with `x` and `y` variables.
-They were created in 1973 by the statistician Francis Anscombe to show the importance of graphing data before conducting statistical analyzes.
+They were created in 1973 by the statistician Francis Anscombe to show the importance of plotting data before conducting statistical analysis.
 Here is the table with the four datasets:

 ```jl